Aceinna/docs_openrtk/tutorial/CAN_DBC/CAN_DBC_SetCommandMessages.rst

 *Set Bank of PS Numbers*

-    The following tables provide descriptions of the response payload for Bank0 and Bank1
+    The following tables provide descriptions of the command payload for Bank0 and Bank1

-    .. table:: *Set Bank of PS Numbers for Bank0 Payload*
+    .. table::  *Set Bank of PS Numbers for Bank0 Request Payload Fields*
         :align: left

         +----------+-------------------------------+